What Makes an Argument Convincing?

 The Power of Storytelling

 Talking about public speaking, let’s not forget that humans are narrative creatures.
+Cognitive science research shows stories activate up to seven regions of the brain simultaneously, compared to just two during data recall (Scientific American, 2025).
 We think, understand, and remember through stories.
 A compelling story can weave together facts and emotions in a way that a dry presentation of data never could.
 When an argument is framed as a narrative with characters, challenges, and resolutions, it becomes relatable.
-We see ourselves in the story, feel the emotions of the characters, and are naturally drawn towards the moral or conclusion the storyteller wishes us to embrace.
+We see ourselves in the story, feel the emotions of the characters, and are naturally drawn toward the moral or conclusion the storyteller wishes us to embrace.
 Make sure to use clear, concise, and precise language to ensure that the audience understands your argument.
-Avoid jargon, unless appropriate for the audience or the context, and define terms when necessary.
+Avoid jargon unless it suits the audience or context, and define terms when necessary.

 Using storytelling